 If you are a graduate student working on less lengthy writing projects for your coursework, you may make an appointment with any tutor on the regular tutoring schedule.
 Consider working with the same tutor through the semester to allow the tutor to become familiar with your projects and area of study.

-In the ESOL Graduate Writing Groups program, you will meet every week with a group of 4-6 other graduate students to receive and provide constructive feedback on one another’s writing.
+In the ESOL Graduate Peer Writing Groups program, you will meet every week with a group of 3-6 other graduate students to receive and provide constructive feedback on one another’s writing.
 Groups are facilitated by the Writing Center’s ESL Specialist.
 The number of groups is limited and you need to sign up by the second week of the semester to be placed in a group.
 For more information, visit this page.
 Sign up using this form.
-For questions, contact the Writing Center ESL Specialist, Idée Edalatishams, at firstname.lastname@example.org.
+For questions, contact the Writing Center ESL Specialist, Idée Edalatishams, at email@example.com.

 Other Groups and Resources:

 Consider signing up for the Weekly Friday-morning Write-Ins, when a group of graduate students meet on Zoom simply to write together.
 Making regular time to write can be easier if you commit to doing it with a group of people who also want to make progress on their writing goals.
 Find more information and sign up on this page.
 You can find additional resources and events on this page.